moliver28/research-handbook/content/handbook/people-group/offboarding/faq.md

 - Move any important Google Docs from your personal [My Drive](https://drive.google.com/drive/my-drive) to a [Shared Drive](https://drive.google.com/drive/shared-drives) so that they will be available to your team and manager after you exit.

+### Google Calendar

+- Clear off any recurring meeting entries by deleting any that you host and ask someone from your team to create new ones moving forward.
+This is best practice as your Zoom account will no longer be licensed after your last day, any Zoom recordings will not be saved.

 ### Other accounts

  Set up accounts that you'll need access to after your last day.
 Ensure your personal email address is up to date with these accounts.
 They may include: